 There are thousands of mobile devices on the market today.
 Android devices represent a massive percentage of these.
 Yet, even the iOS market is showing fragmentation with the release of multiple capabilities and sizes within iPhone generations.
 Granted your web app may not require the latest 3D graphics.
 But understanding your market’s screen resolutions will help determine layout and size restrictions.

 As hardware changes, operating systems move along as well.
 The version of the device coupled with the version of the OS can have massive impacts on the usability of your app.
 Your app may target a global mission effort.
 Most likely that market will not have the latest versions of mobile devices.

-Hopefully your website has frequent updates.
+Hopefully, your website has frequent updates.
 You can often pull that content into an app.
 But as hardware and software versions change, so will your app need to.
 This puts another set of constraints around your team.
 You already need to curate content updates and maintain a social media presence.
 Now the release dates of iOS and Android updates impact your workload.

 One consideration for applications is the time it takes to create it.
 Most app marketplaces also have approval processes.
 This extra time to get your app out to your audience may have unforeseen impacts.
 Be sure to account for this in your release

-The audience you want to reach and the way you want reach them will drive if you decide to develop a native application.
+The audience you want to reach and the way you desire reach them will drive if you develop a native application.
 As you can see, there are both advantages and disadvantages.
 Weigh them to see if your church will fully enjoy the benefits and can handle the drawbacks.
 Some of you will decide to pass on an app and focus on a responsive website.
 Many large businesses are going this route, so do not feel like you are skimping.
 Carefully and prayerfully consider all your options and move your church forward for the glory of God.

 Note: This podcast was partly inspired by Nate Schutta’s talk “Choosing Which Mobile Experience to Build“